Gabriola Island Power and Sail Squadron Policy Manual

 2.1.1 Electronic policy discussions and decision making by the Bridge as a replacement for actual Bridge meetings shall not occur.

-2.1.2 No Bridge member shall attend a Bridge meeting by electronic means.
+2.1.2 No Bridge member shall attend a Bridge meeting by electronic means, unless agreed to unanimously by the Bridge members in attendance.

 2.2.1 The web site has to meet a set of minimum standards.
 It must